ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/animals/consumption.md

 are constrained by habitat strata, i.e. animals that live solely in the canopy cannot access ground based resources, and due to the dietary preferences of animals.
 The point of this page is to set out what the possible dietary preferences.
-There are three broad-brush diets: carnivory, herbivory and detritivory.
+There are three broad-brush diets: carnivory, herbivory and "brown-web" consumption.
 Each of these is further broken down into the specific pools that animals can consume from.

 ## Carnivory